Searching for a genuine SiteGround review based on real-world testing and evaluation? You’ve come to the right place.

 - PHP7.
 This is the newest version of PHP, with further speed benefits, and can be selected from SiteGround’s control panel if you wish to use it.

-For this test, we ran our sandbox website through Pingdom three times for each of three different server locations.
-After tallying them up, the average times for each server were:
+For this test, we ran our sandbox website through load time testing five times for each server location.
+After tallying them up, the average times are:

 Given how quickly users will abandon a page before it loads, these results look pretty good.
-It’s understandable that the further a server is from a user (as was the case with Melbourne), the longer the page will load – but in this instance SiteGround has coped well.
+It’s understandable that the further a server is from a user, the longer the page will load – but in this instance SiteGround has coped well.

-The results from Load Impact back up those from our Pingdom tests.
+These uptime results back up those relating to load times.
 Overall, SiteGround has performed admirably – and regardless of your location, site speed shouldn’t be an issue.

 Like other providers, SiteGround offers several tiered pricing plans:

-- GrowBig ($5.95 per month): Ideal for larger organizations with multiple websites that may see up to 25,000 visitors per month.
+- GrowBig ($4.99 per month): Great for larger organizations with multiple websites that may see up to 25,000 visitors per month.

-After poring over the various elements of the company’s service in this SiteGround review, let’s sum up our findings.
+After poring over the various elements of the company’s services in this SiteGround review, let’s sum up our findings.

 Do you have any prior experiences with SiteGround?
 Let us know in the comments section below!
 Perhaps share your own SiteGround review for WordPress…